Light-induced trion-exciton competition revealed by ultrafast photoemission: acknowledgments

-\section{Acknowledgments}
+The late-time asymptote is due to charge conservation: the excess electron density guarantees that, once the photo-induced holes are depleted, a trion population equal to $n_{0}$ survives.
+The dynamics before it distinguish between the models: those without the protected reservoir decay to the baseline too rapidly, whereas models with inert equilibrium trions inherit the slower fresh-sample rise time (see End matter for model comparison).
+The entire aged-sample dataset is thus captured by the fresh-sample rates plus a single capture channel.
+Aging alters the initial trion population, not the underlying dynamics.

+In summary, we have shown that trions can form in Ta$_2$NiS$_5$ upon photoexcitation alone without charge doping, through a single-particle channel.
+The trion state acts as an emergent conduction-band minimum and the dominant relaxation pathway for photoexcited electrons, rapidly depleting the CB.
+This channel competes with conventional two-particle exciton formation, and the balance between them is set by the excitation density, making the composition of the bound state population optically tunable.
+Finally, the same dynamics link the light-induced trions to the equilibrium trion gas: in surface-doped samples, the pump dissociates the equilibrium trions and the photoexcited electrons are recaptured into the emptied ground states.
+These results establish quasi-one-dimensional Ta$_2$NiS$_5$ as a model system for the dynamics of complex bound states in strongly interacting, low-dimensional materials, and demonstrate that trARPES gives direct access to charged many-body quasiparticles far from equilibrium.

+\section{acknowledgments}

 We thank Roni Ilan and Tobias Holder for fruitful discussions.
 We thank Helmholtz-Zentrum Berlin für Materialien und Energie for the allocation of synchrotron radiation beamtime.

-\paragraph*{Funding:} I.S. acknowledges funding from the National Quantum Science and Technology Program of the Israeli Planning and Budgeting Committee.
+I.S. acknowledges funding from the National Quantum Science and Technology Program of the Israeli Planning and Budgeting Committee.
 H.S. acknowledges the support of the Zuckerman STEM Leadership Program, the Young Faculty Award from the National Quantum Science and Technology program of the Israeli Planning and Budgeting Committee, the ERC PhotoTopoCurrent 101078232 and the Israel Science Foundation (Grant No. 2117/20).
 A.K. acknowledges funding by the Israel Science Foundation (Grant No. 2443/22).